SohamMazumder/research-finder/README.md

 - **Citation Search**: Enter an arXiv paper URL or ID to find papers that cite it
 - Click on any paper to view its full abstract
 - Use the provided links to view papers on arXiv or Google Scholar

+## Development Notes

+This project showcases the power of modern AI-assisted development:
+- Built entirely using Cursor IDE
+- Developed following Sing Vibe coding methodology
+- Created without prior knowledge of Next.js or TypeScript
+- Demonstrates how AI can help bridge the gap between idea and implementation

 ## License